Belvidere Delaware Railroad: Current

-Conrail later sold the Phillipsburg-Milford section to the newly formed Belvidere & Delaware River Railway (BDRV) in 1995.
+Conrail later sold the Phillipsburg-Milford section to the newly formed Belvidere and Delaware River Railway (BDRV) in 1995.
 In 1998, BR&W ceased regular operations into Lambertville when track was demoted to excepted prohibiting the continuation of passenger trains on that segment of the line.
 Freight service was non-existent by the late 1990s.
 Service trains operated over the Ringoes-Lambertville portion on a seldom basis until 2002.
 BDRV served a paper plant south of Milford, New Jersey, until 2003 when the paper plant closed.
 The line south of Carpentersville was soon after closed to Riegelsville in 2005 when another paper plant decided to not continue using rail service.
 Flooding also partially damaged the line in the Riegelsville area at the time.

 The New York Susquehanna & Western Historical & Technical Society (NYS&WH&TS) started running passenger trains in 2004 between Phillipsburg and Carpentersville and has since become a successful operation.
 In recent years both the NYSWHTS and the Black River Railroad Historical Trust (the entity that now runs passenger trains on BR&W) have been gradually restoring the dormant Milford and Lambertville lines.
 Norfolk Southern (NS) retains ownership of the Phillipsburg-Belvidere main line after the Conrail split of 1999 with CSX Transportation.
-They continue to use the line serving several customers in Martins Creek accessed by the former Lehigh & New England Railroad Martins Creek Branch, Roxburg via a spur over the river and Belvidere.
+They continue to use the line serving several customers in Martins Creek accessed by the former Lehigh and New England Railroad Martins Creek Branch, Roxburg via a spur over the river and Belvidere.
 NS also interchanges with the Delaware-Lackawanna Railroad in Portland, PA, via the former Delaware, Lackawanna and Western Railroad Bangor-Portland Division.